 Although the investigation is intended to establish whether there is sufficient evidence to conclude whether or not a breach of the Code of Conduct has occurred, it is the governing body's responsibility to determine if a breach has actually been committed.
-It is also the governing body's responsibility to determine how serious a confirmed breach is and what is an appropriate response.
+If a breach has occurred, it is also the governing body's responsibility to determine how serious a confirmed breach is and what is an appropriate response.